 Barium group waging supply chain attacks using backdoors

 Barium is a cybersecurity threat group that has used supply chain attack techniques to distribute malware to unsuspecting victims.
 During this year, the group has been exploiting trusted applications and software updates.
 The tactics have been successful since the group infected over 1 million software users in different parts of the world.
-According to Kaspersky Security Lab, one of the tools the group used during its 2019 campaigns is the ASUS Live Update Utility.
+According to Kaspersky Security Lab, one of the group’s tools during its 2019 campaigns is the ASUS Live Update Utility.
 The group stole the software’s legitimate digital certificates and used them to develop malware.
 Since it used the exact digital certificates, the created Trojans were similar to the ASUS Live Update Utility, preinstalled in ASUS computers.

 With its hands on the software’s digital certificates, the group could conduct advanced persistent threats (APTs).
 The attackers used the network adapters’ unique identifiers to hardcode tables in the backdoors they had created in the stolen utility.
-As a result, anyone who installed the update utility would immediately start checking if the user was among those targeted in the attack.
+As a result, anyone who installed the update utility would immediately check if the user was among those targeted in the attack.
 The attackers accomplished this by using the backdoor to check the created tables.
-Computers that matched the tables indicated network activity, which permitted Barium to gain access for long periods without being detected.
+Computers that matched the tables indicated network activity, which permitted Barium to access long periods without being detected.
 The attack was a wake-up call to the cybersecurity community as it was a clear indication of how easy it is for a supply chain attack to cause harm.

 3. First American data leak